Guido Westerwelle: Career in the FDP

-Westerwelle joined the FDP in 1980.
-He was a founding member of the Junge Liberale (Young Liberals), which became the party's official youth organization in 1983, and was its chairman from 1983 to 1988.
+Westerwelle joined the Free Democratic Party (FDP) in 1980.
+He was a founding member of the Junge Liberale (Young Liberals), which became the party's official youth organization in 1983, and he was its chairman from 1983 to 1988.
 In a 1988 newspaper interview, he singled out the FDP's rejection of an amnesty for tax offenders and its diminished enthusiasm for nuclear power as fruits of the youth wing's labors.

 He was a member of the executive board of the FDP from 1988, and in 1994, he was appointed secretary general of the party.

 In 1996, Westerwelle was first elected a member of the Bundestag, filling in for Heinz Lanfermann, who had resigned from his seat after entering the Ministry of Justice.
 In the 1998 national elections, he was re-elected to parliament.
 As his parliamentary group's home affairs spokesman, he was instrumental in swinging the FDP behind a 1999 government bill to make German citizenship available to children born in Germany of non-German parents.